 7. Starter malfunction (chapter 5).

-8. Malfunction of the ignition switch (chapter 12).
+8. Ignition switch malfunction (chapter 12).

 2 The engine crankshaft rotates when starting, but the engine does not start